herttaleinonen/DFSM/DFSM/data/README.md

   Angular distance travelled along the circular trajectory (in degrees).

 - **gabor_px**
-  Size of the Gabor stimulus (in pixels; may vary slightly due to edge-clipping prevention).
+  Size of the Gabor stimulus (in pixels).

 - **stim_speed_px_s**
   Stimulus speed (in pixels per second; values: 0, 100, 200, 300 or 400).